What Is Obsessive Compulsive Disorder?

 Obsession symptoms

-• Excessive thinking about partners' flaws or qualities
+• Excessive worrying about partners' flaws or qualities

 Compulsion symptoms

-Compulsions are repetitive behaviours that give us the urge to perform some activity.
-These acts can give temporary relief from the anxiety caused due to obsessions.
-Some compulsive actions recognised with OCD are:
+Compulsions are repetitive behaviours, which can give temporary relief from the anxiety caused by obsessions.
+Some common compulsions include:

 • Excessive hand washing